prestodb/presto-yarn/README.md

 Flex the number of Presto workers to the new value.
 If greater than before, new copies of the  worker will be requested.
 If less, component instances will be destroyed.

-Changes are not immediate and depend on the availability of resources in the YARN cluster.
+Changes are immediate and depend on the availability of resources in the YARN cluster.
 Make sure while flex that there are extra nodes available(if adding) with YARN nodemanagers running and also Presto data directory pre-created/owned by ``yarn`` user.
 Also make sure these nodes do not have a Presto component already running, which may cause flex-ing to deploy worker on these nodes and eventually failing.

 eg: Asumme there are 2 nodes (with YARN nodemanagers running) in the cluster and you initially deployed only one of the nodes with Presto via Slider.
 If you want to deploy and start Presto WORKER component on the second node (assuming it meets all resource requirements) and thus have the total number of WORKERS to be 2, then run: